akveo/nebular/docs/articles/nebular-themes-tutorial-hot-reload.md

 }
 ```

-Looks like now we are ready to use an ability to hot reload to apply dark or bluish theme depends on the period of the day.
+It feels like now we are ready to use an ability of hot-reload to apply dark or blu-ish theme depending on the time of the day.
 Let's show our content light-faced from 7.30 till 22.30.
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import { NbThemeService } from '@nebular/theme';